The Xiaomi M365 Pro electric scooter is one of the most beloved electric scooters of all time.

 Finally, a number of users reported not being able to complete the setup properly, with the app having bugs.

-However, all of these complaints were several months old, and Xiaomi update their apps frequently and are usually fast in fixing software issues.
+However, all of these complaints were several months old, and Xiaomi updates its apps frequently and is usually fast in fixing software issues.
 I didn’t read any recent complaints about this, which means that the bugs are likely fixed.

 User reviews and what people around the world are saying